 The Changing Role and Variety of Virtual Assistants

 Today, the umbrella term “virtual assistant” refers to individuals with a broad range of skillsets.
 Yes, many of them perform the strictly admin tasks we’d associate with traditional, in-office administrative assistants.
-That type of VA is typically referred to as a “generalist.”
+That type of VA is typically referred to as a “general virtual assistant.”

-However, rather than coming from traditional admin educational and professional backgrounds, many virtual assistants have college degrees, as well as work experience across a broad range of business functions.
+However, rather than coming from traditional admin educational and professional backgrounds, most virtual assistants are college-educated and have work experience across a broad range of business functions.

 All VAs typically have extensive training or experience in the digital tools that make virtual work possible, but “specialist” VAs possess additional expertise in specific roles or tools.

-At The Virtual Hub, we offer generalist virtual assistants, as well as four categories of specialist VAs: social media, digital marketing, content management, systems.
+At The Virtual Hub, we offer general VA, as well as four categories of specialist VAs: social media management, digital marketing, content management, and systems.
 But the categories and labels virtual assistants use to describe themselves aren’t limited to those categories.